Last Updated on January 4, 2022 by Justin Su

 Walley is an iOS-based application.
 It is more than a budgeting app as it says that Walley is an expense tracking and saving application.

-You just need to add your financial details and the app automatically tracks and analyzes all your spending habits, expenses, accounts, budgets, and provides you better results on where you can save more and can spend.
+You just need to add your financial details and the app automatically tracks and analyzes all your spending habits, expenses, accounts, and budgets, and provides you with better results on where you can save more and can spend.

 Website: https://www.wally.me/